osquery/foundation/docs/office-hours/20191210_meeting_notes.md

 Since we have some time, anyone want to share anything?

-* Sharvil is thinking about a XXXX client
+* Sharvil is working on T2 support
 * Matt K. is planning on working on some bluetooth tables, windows first
 * seph mentions some bugs in the underlying plist table.
 * Alessando is doing neat ebf things [demo](https://asciinema.org/a/1sqjxFStdYo91mAPDdLFMSaa0)